xamionex/Opore-Mod/README.md

 * That everyone remains cool about what i do

 # Opore Mod
 Adds multiple vaults, drills, duos, spectres, walls, forges, extractors, conveyors, liquids, mech units, mech pads.
 This is actually my first mod, hope you like it because i had alot of issues while making this.
+NOTE: Update 30+: Some items will be broken because they cannot be done any other way

+Credits
-(I will be updating slower because i have a life, sorry but i will still be accepting requests like balancing issues) Special thanks: People from the discord server: Violet#5020, simon#8156, wewemaster#8854, Nope.avi#4037, HNU Founder.lua#5046, omegaDM#0155, Mwister Cinnabar owo#2702, People from the steam community: Tibault, 月之殇, the_red_soul.
-Everyone that reports a bug/unbalanced item will be added to the special thanks list (if you dont want to be added just say 'dont add me on the special thanks list') NOTE: Update 30+: Some items will be broken because they cannot be done any other way, like an example the arc.
-It shoots too slow, but it cannot be faster (maybe anuke will fix the way we edit power turrets some day)
+> Everyone that reports a bug/unbalanced item will be added to the special thanks list (if you dont want to be added just say 'dont add me on the credits list')

+> Coding - amione

+> Map making - amione, Félix Córvus#3546, Pusheen#3121

+> Descriptions and names - amione, LordPotaynut

+> Sprites - anuke, amione

+> Helped in making of mod on discord - simon#8156, Violet#5020, Nope.avi#4037, HNU Founder.lua#5046

+> Feedback on discord - wewemaster#8854, omegaDM#0155, Mwister Cinnabar owo#2702

+> Feedback on steam - Tibault, 月之殇, the_red_soul, LordPotaynut, Dockedreaper61

-I have uploaded this to the steam workshop and i can indeed update it when i please, i will be updating here but its kind of delayed, if you have the steam version check https://steamcommunity.com/sharedfiles/filedetails/?id=1903525208 because you get automatic updates whenever i update the mod, also its easier for me and its faster too.
+* I have uploaded this to the steam workshop and i can indeed update it when i please,
+* I will be updating here but its kind of delayed,
+* If you have the steam version check https://steamcommunity.com/sharedfiles/filedetails/?id=1903525208 because you get automatic updates whenever i update the mod, also its easier for me and its faster too.
 ![](https://github.com/xamionex/Opore-Mod/blob/master/Preview.png)
 ![](https://github.com/xamionex/Opore-Mod/blob/master/Preview2.png)